Arlington Expressway and Monument Road

 International Decor Outlet, a collection of home decor and home improvement retailers, was to fill vacant West Wing space.
 Three stores opened for business on April 6, 2017; Aroyal Lighting, Expo Terra Trading Company and Oceanside Patio Furniture.
 In March, plans had been announced for Asian Town, an oriental-themed grouping of restaurants and boutiques.

 The full implementation of the IDO and Asian Town was hindered by the deteriorating condition of the mall, which was plagued by leaky roofs and a malfunctioning air-conditioning system.
 The IDO / Asian Town enterprises were defunct by October 2017.
 J.C.
 Penney, a charter 1967 anchor, shuttered their REGENCY SQUARE store on October 18, 2020.
-By mid-2023, there were thirty-nine operational mall stores.
+In late 2024, there were twenty-nine operational mall stores.

 Sources: